The George Washington University Online Healthcare MBA Program

 - Ranked in the top 50 Best Online MBA Programs in 2018 by U.S. News and World Report

-* Tuition is calculated based on credits, at the currently published tuition rate.
-For programs with variable tuition rates, we use the out of state, part-time student rate.
+* Tuition is calculated based on credits, at the published tuition rate.
+For programs with variable tuition rates, we use the out- of- state, part-time student rate.
 Tuition number represents the cost of tuition for the entire program, not per semester or year.
-Total cost of tuition does not include additional fees.
+Total cost of tuition does not include additional fees, unless otherwise specified.
 Please see the school website for the most up-to-date tuition costs.